aroberge/ideas/ideas/examples/constants_readme.rst

 - Custom module class
 - Specialized dict to temporarily replace the read-only module dict.

+It took me quite a while to come up with the solution described below, and I learned a fair bit along the way.
+Given the relative complexity of the final solution, I thought it would be appropriate to start slowly, explaining what is usually done by Pythonistas.

 Consenting adults
 -----------------

-Unlike some other programming languages that force their users to do things in a very strict fashion, Python gives a lot of flexibility and assume that they are responsible adults, capable of using common sense in their use of the language.
+Unlike some other programming languages that force their users to do things in a very strict fashion,
+Python gives a lot of flexibility and assume that they are responsible adults, capable of using common sense in their use of the language.
 Thus, certain features considered to be absolutely essential in other languages,